RestAuth/server/doc/config/multiple-instances.rst

 General introduction
 ====================

-The only thing that really needs to differ from instance is the database.
+The only thing that really needs to differ from instance to instance is the database.

-If two instances access
-the same database, they effectively become the same instance.
-You could imagine different scenarios, like one instance requiring a minimum password length of 10 characters and another instance requiring a minimum password length of 12 characters, but that makes little sense.
+If two instances access the same database, they effectively become the same instance with possibly different configuration.
+You could imagine exotic different scenarios, like one instance requiring a minimum password length of 10 characters and another instance requiring a minimum password length of 12 characters, but they makes little sense.
 If you desire such a setup, you can still use any of the following chapters, but examples are based on the assumption that you want a different database setup.

 .. _config_multiple_instances_sni: